Doneiko Slaughter

-Doneiko "Neiko" Slaughter (born November 8, 2001) is an American professional football cornerback.
+Doneiko "Neiko" Slaughter (born November 8, 2001) is an American professional football cornerback for the Pittsburgh Steelers of the National Football League (NFL).
 He played college football for the Tennessee Volunteers and the Arkansas Razorbacks.

 Early life

 Slaughter was born on November 8, 2001, in Atlanta, Georgia, to Judy Martinez and Jeremy Slaughter.
-He played high school football at Decatur High School and Roswell High School as a outside linebacker, running back, free safety, and strong safety.
+He played high school football at Decatur High School and Roswell High School as an outside linebacker, running back, free safety, and strong safety.
 During his junior year at Roswell in 2018, Slaughter led the Hornets with eight sacks.
 In his senior season in 2019, Slaughter helped the Hornets to win the district championship.
 In addition to being a recipient of the Gene Felty Men's Athletic Endowed Scholarship student, Slaughter was rated a three-star recruit by 247Sports.com and received over ten athletic scholarship offers.

 College career

 Tennessee

 Slaughter played as a defensive back for the University of Tennessee Volunteers.
 As a freshman in 2020, he started one game and totaled eight tackles.
 He played 11 games during the 2021 season as reservist, recording 16 tackles.
 During his junior season in 2022, Slaughter was promoted to starting defensive back, making two starts as a safety and five starts as a cornerback during the course of 12 games.
 In his senior season in 2023, he tallied 11 tackles.
 Slaughter twice made the SEC Academic Honor Roll while he majored in economics.
 He was scouted as early as July 2023 as a prospect for the 2024 NFL draft.